 Through practice, we find that life is not a battle; rather, it is a matter of our choices.
 We can choose to experience all of what it is to be human and spiritual, good and bad.
 However, each moment we are given a sacred opportunity to make a life-altering decision.
 These decisions can be as pivotal as those first childhood experiences that changed our perceptions of who we are.
 Again, each moment is an opportunity to choose a thought and to experience life through love or fear.

 I’m reminded of the story about a spiritual healer who was placed in a position of labor and servitude, devoid of respect.
 His choice, built moment by moment, was to serve gladly with God in his heart.
 He rejected feelings of resentment, and his circumstances eventually resulted in his release from oppression.

 Here’s the miracle of it all: if we choose from love, we will create new sacred moments again and again.
 The healer might have initially harbored resentment at his predicament, but he did not allow that to define him and instead embraced goodness.
 Love will follow.

-What I am saying is these choices force us to change (which takes practice).
-As we wake up each morning and choose to do something different -- to walk on the edge, invite excitement and joy into our lives, or bring strength and contentment to our existence-we can intend to make our world a better place.
+What I am saying is these choices force us to change (which takes courage and practice).
+As we wake up each morning and choose to do something different -- to walk on the edge, invite excitement and joy into our lives, or bring strength and contentment to our existence -- we can intend to make our world a better place.
 And as if by magic, the whole world seems just a bit brighter.